N0fix/tick/README.md

 ### Troubleshooting

+Preloading the whole libc can sometimes go wrong.
+Sometimes.
+Only sometimes, I promise.
-I don't have many different libcs versions to test on, so there might be a chance that the lib makes things crash a bit.
+As I don't have many different libcs versions to test on, there might be a chance that the lib makes things crash a bit for you.
 If so, please feel free to create an issue with your OS and your libc version.